On this page:

 Bear Trapping Permit and Bag Limits

 A bear trapping permit and a trapping license are required to set a trap for a bear.
 See Trapping License Information.
 An individual must be at least 10 years of age to trap a bear.
 A person is allowed to take one bear by trapping and one bear by hunting annually.
 See the Summary of Maine Hunting Laws for more information on hunting bears.

 If you trap for black bear, you are required to follow the same general trapping rules regarding the labeling of traps, the tending of traps, and the need to obtain landowner permission.

 If you trap a bear, you are required to follow the same transportation and registration rules as those for bear taken by hunting.

 You are also required to follow other rules specific to bear trapping, as follows:

-- No more than one trap set for bear is permitted at a time.
+- You are not allowed to have more than one trap set for bear at any time.

-- Continuing to trap for bear after already having killed or registered one in a trap is not permitted.
+- You cannot continue to trap for bear after you have already killed or registered one in a trap.